Rascal Flatts: Film and television appearances

-Rascal Flatts, along with David Hartley, contributed "Walk The Llama Llama" to the sound track of The Emperor's New Groove.

-In addition to Tom Cochrane's "Life Is a Highway," the group covered The Beatles' hit "Revolution" for Evan Almighty.
-Their version of the song did not appear on the soundtrack.

-Rascal Flatts appear as themselves in "The Limo" episode of Yes, Dear.
-After being kidnapped in a limo by the main characters, the group performs "Bless the Broken Road" for them as an anniversary gift.

 The group appears as themselves in Hannah Montana: The Movie singing their song "Backwards" during the scene of Miley's grandma's birthday party, and then "Bless the Broken Road" in an evening scene on the front porch.
 They appeared as themselves, promoting Jamie Oliver's Food Revolution in Huntington, West Virginia.

 The group appears as themselves on CSI (season 10 episode 14), in which they perform in concert.
 In the episode entitled "Unshockable", DeMarcus is electrocuted by what turned out to be their bass tech Travis Murray.
 On the commentary they said what a great opportunity it was to work with such fine actors who are so good at what they do, LeVox stated, "It's one of my favorite shows and it was an honor to add a little piece of Rascal Flatts to the episode."

-They also appeared in a 2009 Hershey Chocolate commercial.

-On April 28, 2010, Rascal Flatts appeared as themselves on American Idol.
-They also sang with Shakira.

-They recorded a live concert during the January 20, 2011 show in St. Paul, Minnesota, that was broadcast on ABC, March 12, 2011.

-On April 17, 2011, the group appeared as themselves on West Coast Customs.
-West Coast Customs builds them a custom Chevrolet Camaro inspired by their song, "Red Camaro" They also performed the theme song for the show.
+In early 2011, the band appeared in an episode of Inside West Coast Customs featuring a customized Chevrolet Camaro inspired by their song "Red Camaro".

-On May 23, 2011, Rascal Flatts performed on 'Surprise, Oprah!
-A Farewell Spectacular Part 1' along with other artists including Josh Groban, Patti LaBelle, and Beyoncé.

 On April 5, 2012, Rascal Flatts appeared on the television special Changed: One Night Exclusive Theater Event.
 The special in-theater concert hit movie screens nationwide for one night only.
 It included live performance footage, Q&A sessions, and welcome messages from the band.
 The event showcased many tracks from the upcoming studio album.